Engage users on your site with a good WordPress comments plugin

-One of the most important things you can do to improve your website's engagement, besides a great theme like Divi or Avada, is to choose an engaging commenting framework.
+One of the most important things you can do to improve website engagement, besides a great theme, is to choose an engaging commenting framework.

-Before we proceed to discuss WP comments you can use, here is a selection of popular themes you may want to use on your site:
+Before we discuss WordPress comments plugins you can use, here is a selection of popular themes you may want to try on your site:

 Default WordPress Comments

 WordPress comments are built-in natively into the system.
 The decision you should be making is whether you want to keep these, or whether you'd like to opt for a 3rd-party solution.

 As you know, most WordPress comments systems require the following:

 The name and email are what allows you to create a representation of yourself on a website, by creating an association with a profile.

 The website or URL field was once a legitimate way for people to check out your other work, by referring to your website.

 Unfortunately, usage of the website or URL field has been spammed beyond recognition.
 This is where people comment on your website, not to add value, but to get a link back to their website for SEO purposes.

 Comment spam is one of the primary reasons why people opt to use 3rd part WordPress comment systems, but it's not the only reason.